MaliyappaTeggi/Odata-service/README.md

 ### clone the project

-#### Install the requrements file for the necessary libraries to run the application using the below command
+#### Inside the project directory Install the requrements file for the necessary libraries to run the application using the below command
 ```
 pip install -r requirements.txt
 ```